Coros Pace Pro – GNSS Accuracy Test Result

 Next is an avenue of trees next to the German School and Ham Polo Club.
 If you want your kids to be educated alongside all the German kids in SW London, this is the place to go.
 If not, you can watch grown men and women playing hockey (polo) on horseback.
 I was once chased by a badger here at night; luckily, I was much quicker.

-I’d give Pace PRO full marks here, even though it’s not perfect.
+Even though it’s imperfect, I’d give Pace PRO full marks here.

 Then we come to Cut Throat Alley.
 You can probably guess why it was called that, but, like me, your guess would be wrong as its name is a corruption of Cut THROUGH Alley, where historically, the farm workers could cut through the Ham House lands and avoid a detour.
 Anyway, I chose this alley over a decade ago for the route as I was convinced no GPS device would ever get it right.
 In more recent years, they have started to nail it.
 Pace Pro doesn’t quite nail the second part of the alley, but I’ll be generous and give it full marks, knowing that it has already slipped up on more manageable sections elsewhere so that the overall score won’t be too severely impacted.